keolarecords/official/README.md

 # music
-Keola Records is an independent record label making efforts to save money on webhosting ♥
+Keola Records is an independent electropop music label powered on Github ♥